bcharlier/HMMA238/Bash/tp.md

 **Exercise:**

-   1. Create a single file `bike2016.csv` containing all the accident that occured in 2016.
+   1. Create a single file `bike2016.csv` containing all the accident that occurred in 2016.
    2. Append the accidents of year 2017 to the previous file and then rename it `bike2016_17.csv`.